Learning to Act Safely with Limited Exposure and Almost Sure Certainty: Numerical Experiments

 \section{Numerical Experiments}

 We now proceed to some numerical experiments that back up the results presented throughout the paper.
-We first focus on the multi-armed bandit setup and on the problem of detecting unsafe machines under a uniform strategy, then we demonstrate the barrier learner and the characterization of a {globally unsafe} MDP and how this can be achieved in finite time, and finally we compare our Assured Q-learning algorithm against classic Q-learning on a grid-world.
+We first focus on the multi-armed bandit setup and on the problem of detecting unsafe machines under a uniform strategy.
+Later we tackle learning the optimal barrier in a continuous control problem, and how learning this barrier---i.e. feasibility---first can make learning a task easier later.